 - "Are there any new wellness or preventive care incentives I should be aware of?"

-5. Make a Strategic Decision and Document It
+5. Make Your Decision and Document It

-Based on your analysis, choose the plan that offers the best value for your specific situation, not just the lowest premium.
+Finalize your choices with a clear reason and set yourself up for the new plan year.
+Based on your analysis, choose the plan that fits your specific situation best, not just the cheapest premium.
 Once enrolled, take these proactive steps:

-- Re-confirm Network Status: One month before your new plan year, call your key providers to reconfirm they are still in-network.
+- Reconfirm network status: One month before your new plan year, call your key providers to reconfirm they are still in-network.